jenniferyik/Capstone/README.md

 [Download the dataset (CSV)](https://github.com/jenniferyik/CIND820_Capstone-Project/blob/main/Health%20Dataset.csv)

 ## Methodology - Techniques and Tools
+The entire analysis is using Python, with libraries like Pandas and NumPy for organizing and cleaning data, scikit-learn and statsmodels for building models, ARIMA, Random Forest and Prophet for time series forecasting, and Matplotlib and Seaborn for creating charts and graphs.

 * Modeling Techniques: Multiple Linear Regression, ARIMA, Prophet, Random Forest
 * Tools: Python (Pandas, NumPy, scikit-learn, Matplotlib/Seaborn, prophet)